anvelezec/distillation/README.md

 ## Experiments

-To access distillation understanding, it was taken a DNN ResNet50 (23'512.130 parameters and 94.4 mb) trained on imageNet.
+To assess distillation understanding, it was taken a DNN ResNet50 (23'512.130 parameters and 94.4 mb) trained on imageNet.
 This model is referenced as the teacher (cumbersome) and was fine tuned on [hymenoptera dataset](https://download.pytorch.org/tutorial/hymenoptera_data.zip) for 25 epochs with batch size 32, lr 0.001, momentum 0.9 and lr_scheduler (step size 7 and gamma 0.1).

 An important element during distillation procedure is to adecuate the right initialization for the student´s model in order to converge.
 [Sanh et al., 2020](https://arxiv.org/abs/1910.01108) recommends to do this procedure by taking as base the teacher weights and remove layers off.
 In our case the student model was RestNet18 (11'177.538 parameters and 44.8 mb) previously trained on imageNet, we took those weights as the initial start.
 Comparing the teacher and student models we have a reduction approximately of 2x parameters and weight size.